 - Once the WinPE media image is created, simply burn it to a disk.

 - Go to your computer's BIOS settings and confirm that the optical drive is listed first in the boot sequence.
-If it is not, reorder the list so the optical drive is first.
-That ensures your computer to boot from the DVD (or CD) instead of the hard drive as it normally does.
-(Most computers with an optical drive are already have it as the first boot item, but you should check first.)
+If it is not, reorder the list, so the optical drive is first.
+That ensures your computer boots from the bootable disk (CD or DVD) instead of the hard drive as it normally does.
+(Most computers with an optical drive already have it as the first boot item, but you should check first.)

-- Insert the rescue boot disk into the optical drive.
+- Insert the bootable DVD or CD containing the bootable image file into the optical drive.

 - Restart your computer.
 You can do that from within Windows or a hard reset using the power button.

-- Your computer should start using the rescue boot disk.
+- Your computer should start using the rescue bootable DVD or CD.

-If you followed all of these steps above, everything should be working fine.
-But if you find that your system is not booting from the disk like it's supposed to, there are a few things you can check.
+If your system is not engaging the bootable ISO file like it's supposed to, there are a few things you can check.

-- Check the BIOS boot order again.
-Go back and make sure the optical drive was saved as the first in the boot order... an incorrect BIOS configuration is the most common issue.
+- Recheck the BIOS boot order.
+Go back and ensure the optical drive was saved as the first in the boot order... an incorrect BIOS configuration is the most common booting issue.

-- Is it the right disk drive?
-If your computer has more than one optical drive, insert the boot disk into the other drive and try again.
+- Is it the correct disk drive?
+If your computer has more than one optical drive, insert the bootable CD into the other drive and try again.
 Your system might only boot from a specific drive.